 Glasgow Kiss- 25 Years of Art:

-I didn’t plan on seeing Glasgow Kiss, but during my Christmas shopping, I happened across it.
+I didn’t plan on seeing Glasgow Kiss, but while I was Christmas shopping, I happened across it.
 I loved the humour, the attitude, how game it is.

 How this exhibition informs my own is that it’s not trapped within the frames that it uses for some of the work; some of the work wouldn’t fit in a frame, or maybe doesn’t need one.
 My own piece won’t be similar to this, but I want to bring a small sense of its fun and adventure into my own.